-January term (three weeks in duration) at Hampshire offers a unique opportunity to pursue a variety of interests.
+January term at Hampshire offers a unique opportunity to pursue a variety of interests.
 Students may study a specific subject in depth, take practical courses or workshops, participate in seminars, or work independently on divisional examinations.
-January term can also be a time to study something that doesn't fit into the regular program of study.
-Important features of January term are an intensive foreign language program and faculty-led courses abroad.
+January term can also be a time to pursue other activities related to the academic program such as Campus-Engaged Learning Activities or internships.
+January term opportunities may also include intensive language study and faculty-led international and domestic short-term field courses.
+January term course offerings and workshops are taught by both regular and visiting faculty, as well as alumni, staff, and students.